cosminbvb/Sudoku-Information-Extraction/README.md

 * [5.
 Cell content digit classification](#cell_content_digit_classification)

 ## Common functions
-The following functions are used in both tasks and in order to avoid duplicate code they were moved into ```helpers/utils.py```.
+The following functions are used in both tasks and in order to avoid duplicate code were moved into ```helpers/utils.py```.
 * ```show_image(title, image)```
 * ```normalize(image)```
 * ```preprocess_image(image)``` - returns the coordinates of the sudoku rectangle